BUNPC/pysnirf2/docs/pysnirf2.md

 The measurement list.
 This variable serves to map the data array onto the probe  geometry (sources and detectors), data type, and wavelength.
 This variable is  an array structure that has the size `<number of channels>` that  describes the corresponding column in the data matrix.
 For example, the  `measurementList3` describes the third column of the data matrix (i.e.  `dataTimeSeries(:,3)`).

 Each element of the array is a structure which describes the measurement  conditions for this data with the following fields:

 ---

+#### <kbd>property</kbd> measurementLists

+SNIRF field `measurementLists`.

+If dynamic_loading=True, the data is loaded from the SNIRF file only when accessed through the getter

+The group for measurement list variables which map the data array onto the probe geometry (sources and detectors), data type, and wavelength.
+This group's datasets are arrays with size `<number of channels>`, with each position describing the corresponding column in the data matrix. (i.e. the values at `measurementLists/sourceIndex(3)` and `measurementLists/detectorIndex(3)` correspond to `dataTimeSeries(:,3)`).

+This group is required only if the indexed-group format `/nirs(i)/data(j)/measurementList(k)` is not used to encode the measurement list. `measurementLists` is an alternative that may offer better performance for larger probes.

+The arrays of `measurementLists` are:

+---